khaivubui/Vuu/README.md

 ```

 ## Direct Messages
 To start a Direct Message with someone, simply click on their `displayname` or `username`, then click on 'Start Conversation'.
-You can access a list of users by invoking 'User Search', mentioned above, or you can click on any user in the
+You can access a list of users by invoking 'User Search', mentioned above, or you can click on any user you come across in a Channel or group.

 #### Start a message by clicking on username
 Vuu Redux store has a slice for `ui.userShow`
 ```javascript